inexorgame-obsolete/wiki-mirror/Build.md

 * Download and install git
    * Use one of the following tools if you don't already have git:
-     * [SmartGit](http://www.syntevo.com/smartgit/download) - Heavily developed and intuative GUI (e.g. Supports submodules in the GUI)
+     * [SmartGit](http://www.syntevo.com/smartgit/download) - Heavily developed and intuitive GUI (e.g. Supports submodules in the GUI)
      * [GitHub Desktop](https://desktop.github.com) - GUI does not support submodules.
 You must use the command line to update them.
      * [git-scm.com](http://git-scm.com/download) is the official git website, and has downloads for the CLI version, and links to GUIs.